Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Psalm 32:10

-Trust has to do with knowing and believing that we are surrounded and protected in His mercy.
+Trust has to do with knowing and believing that we are surrounded and protected by His mercy.

 Combining the Concepts